scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

     collection, batch_key="assay", batch_size=1024, join="inner"
 )
 model = scvi.model.SCVI(adata=None, registry=datamodule.registry)
+model.train(max_epochs=1, batch_size=1024, datamodule=datamodule)
 ...
 ```
 LamindDB may not be as efficient or flexible as TileDB for handling complex multi-dimensional data

-2. [CZI](https://chanzuckerberg.com/) based [tiledb](https://tiledb.com/) custom dataloader is based on CensusSCVIDataModule and can run a large multi-dimensional datasets that are stored in TileDB’s format.
+2. [CZI](https://chanzuckerberg.com/) based [tiledb](https://tiledb.com/) custom dataloader is based on TileDBDataModule and can run a large multi-dimensional datasets that are stored in TileDB’s format.

 TileDB is a general-purpose, multi-dimensional array storage engine designed for high-performance, scalable data access.
 It supports various data types, including dense and sparse arrays, and is optimized for handling large datasets efficiently.
 TileDB’s strength lies in its ability to store and query data across multiple dimensions and scale efficiently with large volumes of data.